yiminghe/async-validator/README.md

 #### Enumerable

+> Since version 3.0.0 if you want to validate the values `0` or `false` inside `enum` types, you have to include them explicitly.

 To validate a value from a list of possible values use the `enum` type with a `enum` property listing the valid values for the field, for example:

 ```javascript